 2: The Bayard-sur-Marne Glassworks

-An Industrial Vestige The Bayard-sur-Marne glassworks is an abandoned industrial site, once thriving in glass production.
-Closed since the 1980s, it offers a fascinating setting for urbex with its vast workshops and deserted machines.
+An Industrial Relic: The Bayard-sur-Marne glassworks is an abandoned industrial site, once a thriving glass production facility.
+Closed since the 1980s, it offers a fascinating setting for urban exploration with its vast workshops and deserted machinery.

 Site Features

-- Infrastructure: Production workshops, ovens and old machines.
+- Infrastructure: Production workshops, kilns and old machines.

 - Access: Access is restricted, but it is possible to enter with caution.